alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 - \( \mathrm{softmax} \): Normalized exponential function for computing class probabilities

 During training, teacher forcing was employed using ground truth sequences to reduce compounding errors [[19]](#ref19).
 For inference multinomial sampling was performed from the predicted distributions.
-The dual output was represented by the amino acid sequence (via the sequence generation branch) and a 3D adjacency matrix (from the structure gneration branch), with an auxilliary prediction head to estimate secondary structure probability for each residue.
+The dual output was represented by the amino acid sequence (via the sequence generation branch) and a 3D adjacency matrix (from the structure generation branch), with an auxiliary prediction head to estimate secondary structure probability for each residue.
 This provided additional structure supervision and enabled structure aware sequence generation.

 As previously developed for the first VAE, and envisioning future applications in physically constrained models, the loss was a composite function with weighted terms.
-A standard cross entyropy loss for the amino acid prediction (first output branch) and multi component contact loss for the structure generation branch including basic contact loss as binary cross entropy between true and predicted, sequential distance constrains penalizing deviations from the expected CA-CA distance, simmetry regularization to minimize asymmetry in the contact maps and a final term to rank the interactions.
+A standard cross entropy loss for the amino acid prediction (first output branch) and multi component contact loss for the structure generation branch including basic contact loss as binary cross entropy between true and predicted, sequential distance constrains penalizing deviations from the expected CA-CA distance, symmetry regularization to minimize asymmetry in the contact maps and a final term to rank the interactions.
 The full loss function is summarized in the following equation and further explained in Appendix 1:

 $$
 \mathcal{L}_{\text{total}} = \mathcal{L}_{\text{seq}} + \mathcal{L}_{\text{adj}} + 0.5 \times \mathcal{L}_{\text{ss}}